-This matter was initiated over six (6) months ago by the filing of I&E's Complaint against Sunoco Pipeline, L.P. a/k/a Energy Transfer Partners ("SPLP" or "Company") on December 13, 2018.
-However, Petitioners took no steps to participate in this proceeding until the Commission recently remanded the matter to the Office of Administrative Law Judge ("OALJ") for consideration of petitions to intervene that had already been filed by certain persons and entities.
+This proceeding was initiated over six (6) months ago by the filing of I&E's Complaint against Sunoco Pipeline, L.P. a/k/a Energy Transfer Partners ("SPLP" or "Company") on December 13, 2018.
+However, the Township took no steps to participate in this proceeding until the Commission recently remanded the matter to the Office of Administrative Law Judge ("OALJ") for consideration of petitions to intervene that had already been filed by certain persons and entities.
 Pa.
 Pub.
 Util.
 Comm'n, Bureau of Investigation and Enforcement v.
-Sunoco Pipeline, L.P. a/k/a Energy Transfer Partners, Docket No. C-2018-3006534 (Order entered June 10, 2019) at Ordering Paragraph No. 2.
-Now, at this advanced stage of the proceeding and long after the challenge of reaching a mutually acceptable settlement has been completed, Petitioners seek to intervene for the primary purposes of disrupting this Commission proceeding in order to deluge the Parties with unrelated discovery for the purpose of acquiring information from SPLP for their own purposes to enrich their data banks for use in their separate proceeding before the Commission.
-See Petition at ¶ 14.
-Indeed, Petitioners had attempted to incorporate the entirety of I&E's Complaint in their Amended Complaint and only when that effort failed did the Flynn Complainants seek intervention here.
+Sunoco Pipeline, L.P. a/k/a Energy Transfer Partners,

+Docket No. C-2018-3006534 (Order entered June 10, 2019) at Ordering Paragraph No. 2.
+Now, at this advanced stage of the proceeding and long after the challenge of reaching a mutually acceptable settlement has been completed, the Township seeks to intervene for the primary purpose of disrupting this Commission proceeding in order to deluge the parties with unrelated discovery for the purpose of acquiring information from SPLP for its own purposes to enrich its data banks for future use.
+Township Petition at ¶¶ 19 and 20.

-As explained in greater detail below, the Petitioners' request is untimely and should be denied because it would delay the orderly progress of this case and unreasonably waste time by interjecting issues that are completely outside the scope of this proceeding.
-Furthermore, the Flynn Complainants have not demonstrated that the granting of their Petition to Intervene would protect an interest that is not already sufficiently represented by I&E making their duplicative participation nothing but a burden on the orderly course of this proceeding.
-Moreover, the Flynn
+As explained in greater detail below, the Township's request is untimely and should be denied because it would delay the orderly progress of this case and would waste time by interjecting issues that are completely outside the scope of this proceeding.
+Furthermore, the Township has not demonstrated that the granting of its Petition would protect an interest that is not already sufficiently represented by I&E making its duplicative participation nothing but a burden on the orderly course of this proceeding.